eachambers/epi_rana_radseq/README.md

-# epi_rana_radseq
+# RADseq phylogenetics in two non-model frog clades

+This repository contains code for analyses and data visualization from:

+**Chambers EA, Tarvin RD, Santos JC, Ron SR, Betancourth-Cundar M, Hillis DM, Matz MV, & Cannatella DC.
+(2023) 2b or not 2b?
+2bRAD is an effective alternative to ddRAD for phylogenomics.
+Accepted, *Ecology and Evolution*.**

-Scripts for comparing ddRAD and 2bRAD methods in two groups of frogs, from Chambers et al. (In Review); associated data files available on Dryad [here](https://doi.org/10.5061/dryad.fbg79cnsp) and raw, demultiplexed fastqs are available on SRA (BioProject PRJNA930137).
+This paper compared ddRAD and 2bRAD methods in two groups of frogs.
+Associated data files, code, and other supplementary materials are available on Dryad [here](https://doi.org/10.5061/dryad.fbg79cnsp) and raw, demultiplexed fastqs are available on SRA (BioProject PRJNA930137).

 ## Code